stereotype441/language/resources/type-system/inference.md

   - If `T_i :<!
 Object` and `T_i` is not `dynamic`, then there is a compile time error.

-- Let `m` be a compilation artifact whose runtime behavior is as follows:
+- Let `m` be an expression artifact whose runtime behavior is as follows:

   - For each `i`, in order:

-    - Execute compilation artifact `m_i`, and let `o_i` be the resulting value.
+    - Execute expression artifact `m_i`, and let `o_i` be the resulting value.

     - Invoke the `toString` method on `o_i`, with no arguments, and let `r_i` be the return value. _Note that since both `Object.toString` and